 The spouse tier II amount, before any applicable reductions, is 45 percent of the employee's unreduced tier II amount.
-If the employee is awarded a vested dual benefit, the employee tier II amount used in computing the spouse benefit is the amount after the 25 percent reduction for the employee's vested dual benefit entitlement.

 Age Reductions

 As mentioned earlier, age reductions are gradually increasing.
 The tier II age reduction for spouses of employees retiring with less than 30 years of service is 1/144 for each of the first 36 months the spouse is under full retirement age when her or his annuity begins and decreases to 1/240 for each month (if any) over 36.
 However, if a railroad employee had any creditable railroad service before August 12, 1983, the employee and spouse retirement age for tier II purposes remains age 65.
 Age reductions are not applied to spouse annuities based on the spouse's caring for a child.